ska-telescope/ska-tmc-common/docs/src/HelperDevices/TangoHelperDevices.rst

 Functionality
 -------------
 Few Functionality provided by the helper devices are as follows:

 - SetDirectObsState: used to set device obsState directly.

-- SetDirectState: Used to set device state directly
+- SetDirectState: Used to set device state directly.

-- commandCallInfo: Used to get information of arguments used to call the command/
+- commandCallInfo: Used to get information of arguments used to call the command

 - SetDelay: Used to produce delay in execution of commands to mimic real scenario.

-- resetDelay: Used to reset delay to default one
+- resetDelay: Used to reset delay to default one.

-- Fault Injection - To make devices faulty to check error handling in tango devices
+- Fault Injection: To make devices faulty to check error handling in tango devices.

+- AddTransitions: This command will set duration for obs state such that whenrespective command for obs state is triggered then it change obs state after provided duration.

 Device List